What to expect from your nerve conduction and electromyography tests

 Entrapment neuropathies like carpal tunnel syndrome will primarily, or at least initially, present with slowing.
 Think of a highway that goes from four lanes to one lane and back to four lanes.
 Everything gets backed up and traffic slows down.
 But, if left untreated, the axon becomes damaged, and muscle loss occurs.
 In the case of median neuropathy at the wrist (carpal tunnel syndrome), a person ends up with atrophy of muscle in their hand.
 That’s very serious.
 That’s what I call the do-not-pass-go, do-not-collect-$200.
 In other words, go straight to the surgeon and get the problem fixed.

-Let’s talk electromyography (EMG) testing
+Let’s talk electromyography (EMG) tests and what to expect

 Next up, let’s look at the electromyography component.